xenondevs/Docs/docs/nova/addon/items/enchantments.md

       Once you add `primary_enchantments` to the config, you'll need to add all enchantments from `supported_enchantments` to `primary_enchantments` it.

-      `Enchantable` behaviors instantiated in code do not have such defaulting functionality.

 ### Custom Enchantments

 To create a custom enchantment, you'll need to create an `EnchantmentRegistry`: